couleur-tweak-tips/smoothie-rs/README.md

 ## smoothie-rs

 Temporary repository hosting the code for Smoothie's future form: developped in rust 🦀.
-Thanks to yalter and anima for inspiration (though I'll copy as less code as possible).
+Thanks to yalter and anima for inspiration (though I'll be copying as less code as possible).

 ### Development goals